bregman-arie/ci-runner/README.md

 `cirun --url https://zuul.openstack.org/ --job openstack-tox-pep8 --project neutron --start 2`

+### Run on specific host

+By default the job will spin up a container and will run the job there.

+You might want to execute it on an existing host.
+For that you can specify '--host ADDRESS'

 ## Supported Systems

 Currently only `zuul` is a supported system to use for reproducing jobs from.